michelmnds/michelmnds/README.md

-## Hello 👋, my name is Michel and currently I'm A:
+## Hello 👋, my name is Michel and currently I'm a:

 - 💻 Software Developer working @Fliz
 - ✏️ Full Stack Developer Formed at Ironhack and Kenzie Academy Brasil